How to mount pegboard

 How to hang a pegboard without wall damage

 - Plan your pegboard as you determine which side of the pegboard you want it in front.
 Think of where to screw the bar on the pegboard.
-Screwing the bar near the top of the pegboard provides better support, and placing the spacers at the bottom keeps the pegboard in level with the wall.
+Screwing the bar near the top of the pegboard provides better support, and placing the spacers at the bottom keeps the pegboard at level with the wall.

 - Prepare your pegboard using two screws to attach the bar to the pegboard.
 Use the other two screws to attach the spacers at the bottom of the pegboard.